vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

 The biggest bottleneck and innermost loop of all LLM work is performance work that makes abstract, logical changes to the LLM practical to run.
 Every project needs people who can tune the LLMs at the kernel level.
 It is a skill you can pick up and is the most direct path into the labs.

 No, LLMs themselves cannot do this yet.
-Systems thinking and the math involved is always simple at the face of it: a little bit of algebra will tell you if you're bottleneck is communication, or flops, or memory.
+Systems thinking and the math involved is always simple at the face of it: a little bit of algebra will tell you if your bottleneck is communication, or flops, or memory.
 And your coding agent will always beat you when you set up a question that introduces these concepts.
 But systems are challenging because they connect to the real world and require lateral thinking and developing new abstractions to resolve.
 Unless you tell your coding agent to watch out for latch boundedness, it will happily analyze just comms/flops/HBM rooflines, for instance.
 And whatever the next physical constraint is that didn't get modeled after that.

 How do you get good at kernel work?